ddutt/cloud-native-data-center-networking/README.md

 ## What Scenarios Are Working and Tested

-The status as of Nov 30, 2019 is as follows.
+The status as of Nov 30, 2019 evening is as follows.

 The following dual-attached topologies are working:

-* OSPF and BGP with all subscenarios.
+* OSPF with all subscenarios.
 The exit, firewall and edge nodes are not configured in any of the subscenarios of each of these scenarios.

-* EVPN distributed is working.
+* BGP and EVPN all subscenarios.
 All nodes including exit, edge and firewall nodes are configured and working.

 The following single-attached topologies are working: